Prominent investigative journalist detained in Russia

 Moscow police denied the accusations of beating.

-Golunov was due to appear in court Friday evening.
+Golunov is due to appear in court on Saturday.
 His lawyer said that his client was not allowed to contact his family or lawyer for 12 hours after he was detained.

+Golunov’s colleagues and other journalists went to the headquarters of the Moscow police Friday afternoon to protest what many saw as blatant retribution for a journalist’s work.

+An organization that tracks politically connected arrests, OVD-Info, said 11 journalists were detained at the protest, but later released without charges.

+In the evening, a queue of demonstrators assembled outside the headquarters, each in turn holding a sign in support of Golunov.
+Single protest pickets are permitted without prior authorization under Russian law.

-Golunov, 36, has recently received threats linked to a story he was pursing, Timchenko said.
+Golunov, 36, has recently received threats linked to a story he was pursuing, Timchenko said.

 “We are convinced that Ivan Golunov is innocent,” Timchenko’s Meduza said in a statement.